Squarespace vs. WordPress vs. Wix — SEO Comparison

 How to drive traffic with quality content

-Put yourself in the mind of the user who searched any given keyword.
+Put yourself in the mind of the user who searched a keyword.
 What are they looking for?

 Other content tips

-- Browse web pages that rank for your keyword.
-What did they include in their content?
-How did they answer the keyword's search intent?
+Browse web pages that rank for your keyword.
+What’s their content about?
+How did they answer the keyword’s search intent?

-Link building is about convincing other webmasters to link to your site.
+Link building is essentially unrelated to your platform.
+To garner links, you need to convince other webmasters to link to your site.

 When you get an inbound link, you'll get a vote of confidence from that website which Google will eventually find and measure.